Agar

 AG_SetEvent(btn, "button-pushed", SayHello, "%s", "World");

-The AG_Button API also provides an alternate constructor routine, AG_ButtonNewFn(), with which you can specify the default button-pushed event handler:
+The AG_Button API provides a shorthand constructor routine, AG_ButtonNewFn(), which accepts the button-pushed event handler as argument:

 AG_ButtonNewFn(NULL, 0, "Say hello", SayHello, "%s", "World");

-The following code fragment invokes an event handler routine directly, independently of the object system:
+The following code fragment invokes a handler routine artificially:

 void